booorayan/naive_bayes_knn/README.md

   * Predict whether passengers will survive or not using knn classifier
   * Classify mails as either spam or not using naives bayes classifier

+The test size for the train and tests was chosen to be 0.30 as it exhibited the highest test set accuracy when evaluated against sizes 0.2 and 0.4

+The Random Forest Classifier exhibited the highest accuracy in the prediction of whether an individual will survive or not, with an accuracy of 88.27%

+The Multinomial NB classifier recorded the highest accuracy in the classification of mail as either spam or not, with an accuracy of 88.49%

 ## Experiment Design